addiscent/vagrant-ruby-rails/README.md

 #### Quicklist Of Vagrant Commands

-The following set of commands is the minimum required to control a _Vagrant Box_:
+The following set of commands is the minimum set required to control a _Vagrant Box_ from a shell prompt :

   * "vagrant up" - creates a new _Vagrant Box_ on the _host_, directed by the _Vagrantfile_.
 Also restarts a previously halted _Vagrant Box_.